-Android One is the feature to look for if you want a phone with Android designed exactly as Google intended, but don’t want to spend money on a Google Pixel 3.
+Android One is the feature to look for if you want a phone with Android designed exactly as Google intended, but don’t want to shell out for a Google Pixel 5.

 Android One is a version of the Android platform which uses a largely unmodified core interface, but with room to support a few little hardware extras.
 You could call it the best of both the so-called 'stock' and 'custom' approaches.

-As well as a cohesive approach to user interface design, Android One promises better performance thanks to well-optimized software, no superfluous apps and a longer period of software support too, with timely security updates.
+As well as a cohesive approach to user interface design, Android One promises better performance and battery life thanks to well-optimized software, no superfluous apps, and a longer period of software support too, with timely security updates.

 How long has Android One been around?